individkid/sidegeo/README.md

     * Hyperlink -- jump through facet to another space
     * Execute -- call Haskell function attached to facet

 Configuration/history files consist of commands.
 User input appends to file.
 Appended commands immediately control display only when playback is at end of file; otherwise display is controlled from playback location.
+The names supplied in --time --start commands have file scope shared by --branch and --jump files.

   * --plane takes three scalars to set up for classify
   * --point takes vector for construct and classify